infiniticio/docs.infinitic.io/content/en/overview/architecture.md

 - to maintain the state of each workflow instance, up to its completion or cancellation,
 - to manage retries and timeouts.

-The state of workflows are stored on Redis\* by the workflow engines.
-This storage is mainly used as a backup in case of failure of those engines.
+The states of running workflows are stored on Redis\* by the workflow engines.
+As Infinitic implements an in-memory cache, we use this storage:
+- as a backup in case of failure of those engines,
+- for retrieving states of long-running workflows.

 <alert type="info">
-*We envision using Pulsar function states as a primary option for states' storage, instead of Redis.
+*We envision using Pulsar function states as a primary option for states' storage instead of Redis.
 Unfortunately, this feature is not yet production-ready in Pulsar.
 </alert>